 A POS plan has elements of both the HMO and PPO.
-Your monthly premium is usually higher than a standard HMO, but you have the flexibility of receiving benefits both in and out of the network.
+Your monthly premium is usually higher than a straight HMO, but you have the flexibility of receiving benefits both in and out of the network.
 A referral by a primary care physician is usually required to see a specialist.
 In most cases, a POS plan allows you to:

 - Choose within the POS network of physicians and hospitals and pay less